 Shuttle Whitsundays 2 Everywhere and Whitsunday Transit buses meet every flight and take around 40 minutes to reach Airlie Beach.
 One-way adult fares are around AUD $22; pre-booking required.

 September, a month of sunny weather and low humidity when the temperature ranges from 19°C to 26°C, is the best time to visit the Whitsundays.
 It's also the best time to avoid 'stinger season' (October–May).
 Summer temperatures – between December and February – can hit a high of 30°C, sometimes accompanied by brief showers.Back to top

 Whitsunday Transit opens in new window provides a local bus service around the area.
 If you're staying in Airlie Beach, you'll find that most tourist activities include a return shuttle service to your accommodation.
 If you plan to drive, hire a car at Mackay, Whitsunday Coast Airport or Airlie Beach.
-For something different, hire a Mini Moke or do a Sedgeway tour from Airlie’s main street.Back to top
+For something different, do a Segway tour from Airlie’s main street.Back to top

 We’ve got four fabulous things for you to do in the Whitsundays to experience Australia’s northern island paradise.
 Dip your toes in or try them all.